-- Cook Your Vegetables If you do not wish to cook the zucchini, you can salt it well and let it drain on paper towels.
-Blot at proceed.
+Cook Your Vegetables If you do not wish to cook the zucchini, you can salt it well and let it drain on paper towels.
+Blot well.
 (You do need to cook the spinach.)

-- Spray the Casserole Dish Place 1/2 cup marinara on the bottom.
+Spray the Baking Dish Dish Place ½ cup marinara on the bottom.

-- Layer Top with a layer of noodles, a layer of zucchini,1/2 of the ricotta mixture and mozzarella.
+Layer Top with a layer of noodles, a layer of zucchini,½ of the cheese mixture, and mozzarella.